Viar Motor Indonesia

 PT Triangle Motorindo is a private Indonesian automotive manufacturer based in Semarang, Central Java.
 Its tradename is Viar Motor Indonesia or simply Viar.
-Main products of Viar are motor trikes, scooter motorcycles, underbone motorcycles, sport bikes, electric motorbikes, motocross, and ATV.
+The main products of Viar are motor trikes, scooter motorcycles, underbone motorcycles, sport bikes, electric motorbikes, motocross, and all-terrain vehicles.

 History

 PT Triangle Motorindo is founded in February 2000 and started to import Taiwanese motorcycle in CBU (Completely Built-Up) scheme in July 2000.
 In July 2001, CKD (Completely Knocked-Down) assembly begins.
 In October 2001, Viar Taiwan Motorcycle project Apollo generation begins, the assembly is carried out by IKD (Incompletely Knocked-Down) scheme using Taiwan engine components and assisted by experts from Taiwan.
 In June 2003, the phase II integrated plant was officially operational and the Viar Speed generation went into production.
 The use of local components is increasingly encouraged.
 Phase III of the integrated plant was completed in July 2007 and continued with the development of production lines, QC, R&B, and Engineering Technology for the future production.
 In July of the same year, the construction of the integrated factory Phase IV begins with preparations for the construction of a modern and integrated automotive industrial area.
 The amount of phase IV investment is 20 million USD.
 In May 2011 the factory at Bukit Semarang Baru officially started operating.
 The entire production process is carried out in the newest factory.
 The integrated development of Phase V of warehouse expansion (north part) for spare parts and finished units storage was carried out in June 2013.

-Currently, Viar exports motorcycles abroad, such as countries in Africa, the Caribbean, Laos, Myanmar, Yemen, Nicaragua, El Salvador and Oceania.
+Currently, Viar exports motorcycles abroad, such as countries in Africa, the Caribbean, Southeast Asia, Yemen, Nicaragua, El Salvador and Oceania.